StateLibraryofOhio/slo_dpla_postprocessing/README.md

 See the information in the doc/ subdirectory for more technical details about how to make things work.

-The process expects that you are logged into a Linux system with Java and the Saxon libraries installed and in your CLASSPATH.
+The process expects that you are logged into a Linux system with Java and the Saxon libraries installed and in your $CLASSPATH.

 To run an XML file through an XSLT filter on a one-off basis, try something like: